Capital (radio network)

+Capital has a playlist which is updated weekly, and up until around February 2022, featured songs from the last one or two years.
+Since 2022, Capital has started playing older songs from the 2010s, 2000s, and late 1990s, with most of them played on their sister station Capital Anthems; although unlike fellow hit music station BBC Radio 1, it doesn't usually play any rock or alternative music (Capital's sister network Radio X was the only station that fully plays alternative and indie rock) while other genres such as drill and occasional drum and bass were played on Capital Xtra and Capital Dance respectively.

 History

 Capital Radio, GWR and GCap Media

 Capital started as the independent music radio station for London in the early 1970s.

 In the 1990s, Capital Radio became one of the UK's major radio groups via acquisition of a number of local radio stations including Red Dragon FM, BRMB and Power FM.
 Rival GWR Group also acquired a number of local radio stations in the 1990s, including Leicester Sound, Ram FM, GWR FM, Chiltern FM, Hereward FM, Marcher Sound and Trent FM, which operated as part of the 33-station Mix network.

 Capital Radio and GWR Group's merger in 2005 to form GCap Media resulted in the stations being amalgamated into the One Network.
 This continued until June 2009 when most of the stations, now in the ownership of Global Radio — who had purchased GCap in 2008 — were rebranded as part of The Heart Network.
-This left Leicester Sound, Ram FM, Red Dragon FM and Trent FM which formed Hit Music with network content produced in Nottingham.
+This left Leicester Sound, Ram FM, Red Dragon FM and Trent FM, which, in 2008, were grouped together to form The Hit Music Network with networked content produced in Nottingham, although, apart from The Big Top 40 Show, the networked content did not appear on Red Dragon.
 In January 2011, these stations were rebranded as part of Capital, with the Leicester, Derby and Nottingham stations merged to form one regional station for the East Midlands.